ocean-transport/guides/submit_jobs_to_Ginsburg.md

 ### GPU
-OCP (thats us!) owns 4 GPU servers with priority access and the ability to run up to 5 days jobs.
+OCP owns 4 GPU servers with priority access and the ability to run up to 5 days jobs.
 If the OCP GPU servers are not available, Slurm will allocate non-OCP GPU nodes.

 Specify the OCP GPU partition in your submit script:
 ```bash